Environmental Education for Sustainability Strategy and Action Plan

 Implementation of this strategy will help the Government achieve its environmental goals.
 Our agencies will be working together to focus on key overarching aspirational environmental goals, such as Predator Free New Zealand, as 'rallying points' for New Zealand's environmental efforts.

 As a nation, we need to recognise the key challenges we must face together and where we can effectively take a global leadership position.

 The strategy and action plan considers environmental education is relevant for people of all ages and from all works of life, not just in school settings.
 Our aim is that New Zealanders can access opportunities in many ways throughout their lives.

-Public consultation on a draft of this strategy took place last year.
+Public consultation on a draft of this strategy took place in 2016.
 While developed by DOC, the Ministry of Education and the Ministry for the Environment, the strategy applies to the whole of government and will direct their efforts over the next ten years.